joe-at-cp/checkpoint-custom-image-gw-ibm-vpc/README.md

 To list the available regions, run the following command: ```ibmcloud is regions```

 ## IBM Cloud VPC Deployment Profiles
+### Note: For gateway deployments it is recommended to use profiles from the compute family.

 | Profile   | Archetecture | Family     | vCPUs | Memory (GB) | Network Performance (Gbps)|
 |-----------|--------------|------------|-------|-------------|---------------------------|
 |bx2-2x8    |     amd64    |   balanced |  2    |   8         |  4   |